maxmmyron/mmyron-ssh/fs/posts/gradients.md

 In the first and second cases, the default value for any missing component is `center`.
 Because of this, the first and second cases both boil down to our two-component syntax, and we don’t need to explicitly handle them :D

 For our sanity, we will leave the four-component syntax unsupported.
 We want to strike a balance between capability and complexity, and registering a bunch of utility classes to handle this relatively rare case is a bit unnecessary.
-If someone needs the four-component syntax they can always use an arbitrary value ¯\\\_(ツ)\_/¯
+If someone needs the four-component syntax they can always use an arbitrary value.

 We can represent the horizontal and vertical positions of a radial or conic gradient as CSS variables, and default them to `center`.
 We’ll add these variables to the utility classes we just registered, and then override them elsewhere: